Isangeles/flame/README.md

 Example module is available [here](https://github.com/Isangeles/arena).

 ## Documentation
+Source code documentation can be easily browsed with `go doc` command.

-Documentation of configuration files and data files in the form of troff pages is available under `doc/data` directory.
+Documentation of configuration files and data files in the form of [Troff](http://doc.cat-v.org/plan_9/4th_edition/papers/troff/) pages is available under `doc/data` directory.

 You can easily view documentation pages with `man` command.